Semi-automatically optimized calibration of internal combustion engines: Semi-automatic Calibration

 \section{Semi-automatic Calibration}

-The purpose of this section is to explain the algorithmic core of our method.
+Our method consists of two parts, one semi-automatic, and one automatic.
+Algorithm~\ref{algo:calibration} is a first rough sketch of the automatic part, which will be detailed in the following.
 As its input it is given the domain $\domain$, equipped with a grid, and an evaluation oracle for the function $F$.
-It returns a set $\SOL\subset\feasible$ of representatives of the $k$-operation field (recall that its cardinality equals $k^2$).
-Algorithm~\ref{algo:calibration} is a first rough sketch, which will be detailed in the following.
-In practice the evaluation oracle for $F$ is given by an engine mounted on a test-bench.
+It returns a solution map $\SOL\colon [k]\times [k] \to \R^m\times \R^n$, $\SOL\in \Omega_k$, of representatives of the $k$-operation field.
+In practice, the evaluation oracle for $F$ is given by an engine mounted on a test-bench.